 - Continually educating staff and clients.

-The Housing Authority of the City of Long Beach (HACLB) administers the City's Rental Housing Assistance Programs.
-These Assistance Programs are designed to provide financial and technical assistance services to low-income, elderly, and disabled residents of Long Beach so they can live with dignity in decent, safe, and sanitary housing conditions.
+ABOUT USThe Housing Authority of the City of Long Beach administers the City's Rental Housing Assistance Programs.
+These rental subsidy programs are designed to provide financial and technical assistance services to low-income, elderly, and disabled residents of Long Beach so they can live with dignity in decent, safe, and sanitary housing conditions.

-- HCV - Housing Choice Voucher Program (commonly known as Section 8 Rental Assistance Program) More Information
+- HCV - Housing Choice Voucher Program (Section 8 Rental Assistance Program) More Information

 - VASH - Veteran's Affairs Supportive Housing - More Information

-- SPC - Shelter Plus Care and Homeless Assistance Program in conjunction with the Health Department's Continuum of Care Program - More Information
+- SPC - Shelter Plus Care and Homeless Assistance Program (in partnership with the Health Department's Continuum of Care Program) - More Information